Retinol vs. Retinoid: The Difference & Does It Really Matter Which One You Use?

 Usage: Tips & advice on when & how to use them.

 Retinol, we must note, does come with detailed instructions.
 (A simple, easy-to-use ingredient, this is not.)
 Here, exactly how to incorporate it into your routine.
+And if you're looking for more info after, check out our guide to retinol usage.

 How to use them: